 Like it sounds, a record seal “seals” your Colorado records so that they no longer come up in background checks.
 In essence, sealing makes a criminal record invisible.1

-1.1.
-Sealing versus expungement
+Sealing versus Expungement

 Sealing makes your criminal record invisible.
-The records are made unavailable but law enforcement and prosecution entities still have access.
+The records are made unavailable, but law enforcement and prosecution entities still have access.

 Expunging is actually the destruction of criminal records.
 As explained below, Colorado permits expungement for only juvenile offenses and underage drinking and driving convictions.2

 Many employers will not consider you for a job if you have a criminal record.
 Therefore, having a record seal vastly improves your job prospects.
-Having a criminal record may also be socially stigmatizing, so a seal puts you on a more equal footing with others.

 Whether you are qualified for a record seal in Colorado depends on the following factors: